OfficeDev/office-scripts-docs/docs/testing/platform-limits.md

 ---
-title: 'Platform limits and requirements with Office Scripts'
+title: Platform limits and requirements with Office Scripts
-description: 'Resource limits and browser support for Office Scripts when used with Excel on the web' ms.date: 01/31/2022 ms.localizationpriority: medium
+description: Resource limits and browser support for Office Scripts when used with Excel on the web. ms.date: 01/31/2022 ms.localizationpriority: medium
 ---